BrandonXu6106/obsidianpublish/content/thoughts/Precautionary Principle.md

   - PHIL321A
 ---

-In ordinary scenarios, we maximize expected [[utility|utility]] (EU Max).
+In ordinary scenarios, we maximize expected [[utility.md|utility]] (EU Max).
 However in precautionary scenarios, we want to avoid catastrophic harm (Precautionary Principle)

 ## Tripod Framework